Learn how to can sliced peaches, the easy way! Today’s post is a great ”how-to” with pictures for canning sliced peaches in medium syrup!

 Inspect jars for any nicks, cuts, or scratches, and wash with warm, soapy water.
 Place clean jars in the water bath canner and allow to simmer until ready to use.
 Fill a small saucepan with water and bring to a simmer.
 Place lids in the pan and keep heated until ready to use.

 Peel, pit, and slice peaches.
-The easiest way to peel them is to drop them into a pot of boiling water for 45-90 seconds, then dunk in a bowl of ice water.
+The easiest way to peel them is to drop them into a pot of boiling water for 45-90 seconds, then dunk them in a bowl of ice water.

 The peels will slip off with your fingers.
 Treat the slices with Fruit Fresh or Lemon Juice to prevent darkening.